ethanfischer/surrealgame/README.md

 **Setting**

-There are numerous, seemingly unconnected scenes the player explores.
+There are numerous, seemingly unconnected, scenes the player explores.
 Each one has a surreal feel to it.
 Almost like, a dream.
 The scenes should be free to break laws of physics and logic.

 Some potential scenes: